Sustainable and responsible tourism

 We encourage our visitors to purchase local, handmade or locally produced crafts by visiting nearby villages where we can promote the local heritage, architecture, culture, arts, crafts, tradition and gastronomy of our region.
 We enjoy meals in local family owned restaurants and we support local income by employing local guides, art tutors and cleaners from our area.

 The produce used to prepare meals at Figs on the Funcho are locally sourced as much as possible by shopping at our local village market.
 Even the honey served at breakfast is purchased from our local beekeepers who also tend to our lovely garden.
 Olive oil produced in our local area is used in our kitchen.
+The towels in our bathrooms and the linen used to make up the beds are made in Portugal.

 Positive impact can refer to the increase in jobs (employment for painting tutors, creative art (tile painting), a higher quality of life for locals, and an increase in wealth of an area.